 In August of 1963 at the sentencing for assaulting other hotel employees, Zantzinger was fined $125.
 For the death of Hattie Carroll, he was sentenced to six months in jail and a fine of $500.
 The judge allowed Zantzinger to delay the start of the jail sentence until September 15 to give him time to bring in his tobacco crops.
 The story of Hattie Carroll was immortalized in a song by Bob Dylan, Lonesome Death of Hattie Carroll.

-Top L: Hattie Carroll, public domain.
+Top L: Hattie Carroll, in the public domain.
 L: Mrs. Carrol's gravestone.

 Baltimore National Cemetery, 5501 Frederick Avenue, Baltimore, Maryland 21228.
 Phone: 410-644-9696.